RunDevelopment/refa/CONTRIBUTING.md

 1. `finite-automaton.ts` defines interfaces all concrete FA implementations use.
 1. `{dfa,nfa}.ts` define the concrete implementations of an NFA and DFA.
 1. `words.ts` includes function to convert from JS strings to number arrays and vise versa among others.

+#### `src/ast-transform`

+This directory contains RE AST transformers and the `transform` function itself.
+These tools can be used to simplify and change existing RE ASTs.

+All transformers can be found under `src/ast-transform/transformers`.

 #### `src/iter`